jrsousa2/Python/README.md

 Note this page is not about impeccable or professional software development — it's about curiosity, experimentation, learning and letting your creativity run free. 🐍

 Python is an interpreted language that's extremely powerful and has a lot of modules that provide ready-to-use functions.
 It doesn't need to be memorized, except for basic syntax.
 It bugs me that recruiters think that a test of Python (that is mostly about memorization) is necessary.
-For that you can just look up in the myriad of functions and libraries.
+For that you can just search in the myriad of functions and libraries.
 Now algorithm development is different, it requires math skills and reasoning, of which I have plenty.

 **Various projects that I've developed in Python, including:**